futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

 ```
 `deepseq` is like `seq` on steroids, it reduces an expression and all its
 sub-expressions to normal form (`rnf` which stays for "reduce to normal form" does
 exactly the same).
-Keep in mind is that in order to use these two functions
+Again keep in mind is that in order to use these two functions
-the argument must be an instance of `NFData` (normal for data).
+the argument must be an instance of `NFData` (Normal Form Data).

-A better and more in depth explanation and a bunch of very informative links and
+A more in depth explanation and a bunch of very informative links and
 more examples can be found in Stephen Diehl's
 [What I wish I knew when learning Haskell](http://dev.stephendiehl.com/hask/#laziness)